Best nearshore staffing companies by use case

 Nearshore staffing is hiring talent in nearby countries through an external partner.
 For US companies, that typically means software engineers, designers, and technical professionals in Latin America.
 The choice between nearshore and offshore models shapes everything from collaboration cadence to compliance complexity.

-How providers actually operate varies more than their marketing suggests.
 Some are white-glove workforce partners that bundle recruiting, employment, and retention support.
 Others source and vet candidates but leave compliance to the buyer or a third-party EOR.
 EOR platforms handle legal employment without sourcing talent.
 Marketplaces connect buyers with freelancers or contractors.
 Knowing which model you actually need is the first step.

 Why companies use nearshore staffing partners